Haz3-jolt/DasaBot/README.md

 The following libraries can also be found in `requirements.txt` by running the following command:
 `pip install -r requirements.txt`

+NOTE: Create a .env file with your environment variables in the example_.env file included.

+NOTE: Create a JSON file with your required info in the example_db_key.json file included.
 ---

 # Summary